Iran–United States relations: Carter administration 1977–1981

 In the late 1970s, American President Jimmy Carter emphasized human rights in his foreign policy, but went easy in private with the Shah.
 By 1977, Iran had garnered unfavorable publicity in the international community for its bad human rights record.
 That year, the Shah responded to Carter's "polite reminder" by granting amnesty to some prisoners and allowing the Red Cross to visit prisons.
 Through 1977, liberal opposition formed organizations and issued open letters denouncing the Shah's regime.

 Carter angered anti-Shah Iranians with a New Year's Eve 1978 toast to the Shah in which he said:

 Under the Shah's brilliant leadership Iran is an island of stability in one of the most troublesome regions of the world.
 There is no other state figure whom I could appreciate and like more.

 Observers disagree over the nature of United States policy toward Iran under Carter as the Shah's regime crumbled.
 According to historian Nikki Keddie, the Carter administration followed "no clear policy" on Iran.
-The US National Security Advisor Zbigniew Brzezinski "repeatedly assured Pahlavi that the U.S. backed him fully".
+The U.S. National Security Advisor Zbigniew Brzezinski "repeatedly assured Pahlavi that the U.S. backed him fully".
 At the same time, officials in the State Department believed the revolution was unstoppable.
 After visiting the Shah in 1978, Secretary of the Treasury W. Michael Blumenthal complained of the Shah's emotional collapse.
 Brzezinski and Energy Secretary James Schlesinger were adamant in assurances that the Shah would receive military support.

 Sociologist Charles Kurzman argues that the Carter administration was consistently supportive of the Shah and urged the Iranian military to stage a "last-resort coup d'état".